Ellen Carey: "Photography Degree Zero" (1996– )

 "Photography Degree Zero" comprises Carey's experimental, darkroom-less work using a large-format Polaroid 20 x 24 camera, which explores the possibilities of minimalist photography.
 These images—made without reference to a subject—defy fundamental expectations of "picture taking" through an image-making technique that she discovered, which exploits random developing emulsion flows by pulling the film from the camera (the "Pulls" series) and interrupting the dye-transfer process; in other cases, she rolls back the film, creating multiple exposures ("Rollbacks"), or mixes incompatible emulsions or developer to manipulate the process.

 The resulting scroll-like, unframed panels feature conical loops or tongues of single colors plus black, white or gray (in panel groupings, multiple colors occur in a single work); they have introduced a unique form to the medium, the parabola.
 Her early "Pulls" often used a subdued palette, as in the three installations, Mourning Wall (2000), Birthday Portrait (1997) and Family Portrait (1996), which expressed grief over family losses; William Zimmer described the diverse textures of Mourning Walls gray slabs as achieving the effect of relief sculpture.
 Her later "Pulls" and related series often incorporate startling flares or "waterfalls" of bright, sometimes overlapping color against blazing white grounds.

 Critics suggest they recall the monochrome "swoops" of Ellsworth Kelly or the lozenges and plumes of color-field painters Morris Louis and Larry Poons.
 In addition to presenting the positive Polaroid images, Carey is singular in also presenting the peeled-off negatives as works of equivalent artistic substance.
 Reviewers describe these elemental positive and negative works—borne of life-changing loss and existential crisis for Carey—as an emptying out of the image in which the process itself becomes the subject seen in the final, immediate result.Wang, Susan.
 "Ellen Carey," Widewalls, May 24, 2016.
 Retrieved June 13, 2019.
 Artforum's Barry Schwabsky wrote that unlike some abstract photography, this work "represents a real disruption of the assumed link between photographic image and referent."

-Recognition and collections
+Carey showed new "Pulls" alongside older work in the solo exhibitions "Light Struck" (Fox Talbot Museum, 2023) and "Struck by Light" (New Britain Museum, 2023–24), the largest survey to date of her photograms and lens-based prints.
+The shows included her Crush & Pull with Hands & Penlights works (2022–23) made using a Polaroid 20 x 24 instant camera, which reflect black space, spooling lightning flashes of color, and amorphous forms with darting hands.